-Many restaurants quickly shifted to off-premise dining operations to keep serving customers during the COVID-19 crisis.
+Many restaurants have quickly shifted to off-premise dining operations to keep serving customers during the pandemic.
 Squirrel has been working with many restaurants to move to take-out/pick-up or delivery only.
-Whether you are a large multi-location operation or small independent restaurant, Squirrel can help make sure the shift results in a hassle-free and safe experience for both your staff and customers.
+Whether you are a large multi-location operation or a small independent restaurant, Squirrel can help make sure the shift results in a hassle-free and safe experience for both your staff and customers.

 This guide outlines some key considerations to make as you make the shift to Takeout and Off-premise dining service:

 Setup your menu right, and get the right staff.